Preschool Halloween Theme

 ~Submitted by Debb

-I am a Daycare Provider, and have been for some 5 yrs now.
+I am a Daycare Provider and have been for some 5 yrs now.
 This is a craft we do every Halloween.
-Take adult size rubber gloves, like doctors use.
+Take adult size rubber gloves, as doctors use.
 Then pop some popcorn.
-You will also need carmel corn candy, and some plastic Halloween kids rings.
-Have the kids put carmel corn candy in the finger tips of all the fingers, then have the kids stuff the hands with popcorn.
+You will also need caramel corn candy, and some plastic Halloween kids ring.
+Have the kids put caramel corn candy in the fingertips of all the fingers, then have the kids stuff the hands with popcorn.
 Make sure you do this at snack time!
 HAHA!
 They like to eat half of it!
 Then when you are done stuffing it full, put Halloween rings on the fingers.
 Take some black string and tie the gloves shut.

-Make sure you have enough string left over to hang the scarry hands from the ceiling!
+Make sure you have enough string left over to hang the scary hands from the ceiling!
 The kids love to do this craft!

 ~Submitted by Janel in Montana